Ruse-1/The-Super-Tshirt-Shotgun/README.md

 # The-Super-Tshirt-Shotgun
 WARNING: USING PRESSURIZED GAS WITH PVC IS SPECIFICALLY AGAINST MANUFACTURER SPECICFICATIONS.
 USE SPECIFCALLY RATED PVC FOR ANY PROJECTS SIMILAR TO THIS, IT CAN FAIL AT JOINTS AND CAUSE BODILY HARM.
-^^^
-Also main reasion for use of Mcmaster, I trust them, I would like to be safe :)
+(Also main reasion for use of Mcmaster, I trust them, I would like to be safe :))

 A t-shirt cannon that has 2 barrels that fire tshirts, that fire at the same time.
 I made this project because I haven't made my own hardware project before, and I have always wanted to do pneumatics.
 This seems like a great way to get started with pneumatics, and I got inspired by my Robotics' Team Tshirt Cannon.
 Also it's cool to say I have a Super Tshirt Shotgun.